A Survey on Deep Hashing Methods: Evaluation protocols

 \subsection{Datasets}

-The widely-used evaluation datasets have different scales from small, large, to very large.
-The datasets can be categorized into single-label datasets and multi-label datasets.
+The scales of regularly used assessment datasets range from small to large to extremely large.
+Single-label datasets and multi-label datasets are two types of datasets.

-\textbf{MNIST}\cite{lecun1998gradient} contains 60,000 training images and 10,000 testing images.
-Each image is described by 784-dimensional raw pixel features and 10K features as the queries.
+\textbf{MNIST} \cite{lecun1998gradient} is comprised of 60,000 training samples and 10,000 testing samples. {It is a single-labeled dataset, where the ten different classes represent different digits.} Each image is represented by 784-dimensional raw features and 10,000 features as the queries.

-\textbf{CIFAR-10}\cite{krizhevsky2009learning} contains 60,000 $32\times 32$ color images in 10 different classes.The ten different classes represent airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
-There are 6,000 images of each class.
-All of the images are identified with labels that can be used to evaluate the performance of hash-based methods.
+\textbf{CIFAR-10} \cite{krizhevsky2009learning} is comprised of 60,000 real-world images in ten distinct categorizations.
+It is a single-labeled dataset, where ten different categorizations imply airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships, as well as trucks.
+These examples are identified with semantic labels utilized to assess the performance of various hashing approaches.

-\textbf{IMAGENET}\cite{deng2009imagenet} is a large-scale image database that contains more than 14 million images hand-annotated by the project to indicate what objects are pictured.
-ImageNet contains more than 20,000 categories with a typical category, such as "balloon" or "strawberry", consisting of several hundred images.
+\textbf{ImageNet} \cite{deng2009imagenet} is a large-scale dataset that consists of over 1.2 million images hand-annotated by the huge project to find out what objects are included.
+It is a single-labeled dataset, consisting of 1,000 categories such as "balloon" or "strawberry".

-\textbf{NUS-WIDE}\cite{chua2009nus} is a real-world web image database from National University of Singapore.
-It includes 269,648 images with a total number of 5,018 unique tags.
-There are six types of low-level features extracted from these images: BoW, CH, CM55, CORR, WT and EDH.
-The images are manually assigned with some of the 81 concept tags.
-Since images are mostly associated with more than one label, one image is considered as the true nearest neighbor of the query if they contain at least one same label.
+\textbf{NUS-WIDE} \cite{chua2009nus} is a well-known {multi-labeled} image dataset collected by a team from NUS.
+It consists of 269,648 examples with 5,018 unique tags.
+These samples are manually associated with some of the 81 concepts.
+Because images have typically over one label, two samples are treated as semantic similar if they share one common semantic label.

-\textbf{COCO}\cite{lin2014microsoft} contains 82,783 training images and 40,504 validation images, each annotated by some of the 80 categories.
-After pruning images with no category information, 122,218 images can be obtained for training and testing.
+\textbf{MS COCO} \cite{lin2014microsoft} {is a popular multi-labeled datasets, consisting} of 82,783 training examples along with 40,504 validation examples, each of which is associated with part of the eighty categories.
+After removing examples without any class information, 122,218 samples can be obtained for evaluating the performance of hashing methods.